Day 52: Wall

 This means that a motorist arriving on the B6138 from the east sees the place name plaque 'Once Brewed', while those coming from the west read the pub sign 'Twice Brewed'.

 Why twice?
 One theory says that on the eve of the Battle of Hexham in 1464 Yorkist foot soldiers demanded their beer be brewed again because it lacked its usual fighting strength.
 A more likely explanation is that eighth century farmers tended to brew weak ale.
 'Twice brewed' meant the inn offered stronger ale.

 Once and/or Twice Brewed.

 This is the sycamore in Sycamore Gap, probably the most photographed tree in Britain.
-It is also known as the Robin Hood Tree thanks to its starring role in Robin Hood Prince of Thieves in which Christian Slater's Will Scarlett climbs to escape The Sherriff's men.
+It is also known as the Robin Hood Tree thanks to its starring role in Robin Hood Prince of Thieves in which Little John's son, Wulf climbs to escape The Sherriff's men.

 Rather sweetly a sycamore sapling has been planted in a protective stone enclosure alongside the famous tree – presumably waiting for the day when its older sibling is no more.

 Shortly after the Breweds the Pennine Way strikes north from the Wall, leaving the steady stream of international tourists to cross the wilderness plain that was once barbarian no-man’s-land.